Have a tea party in support of the NHS with these recipes from Nadiya Hussain

 She adds: “What better excuse is there to combine our love of the NHS and baking?
 It will be great to unite over a cup of tea and a slice of cake or two to show our thanks.”

-In the time it takes you to brew your morning tea, you can sign up to host a tea party for your friends, family or colleagues on the NHS’ birthday, 5 July, here.
+In the time it takes you to brew your morning tea, you can sign up to host a tea party for your friends, family or colleagues on the NHS’s birthday, 5 July, here.

 So whether you’ll be raising a cuppa in the office, over Zoom or during a picnic in the park, let’s celebrate 73 years of our health service with these delicious recipes from the Bake Off winner.